boltops-tools/ufo-docs/_docs/helpers/builtin.md

 docker_image | The Docker image that ufo builds.
 This is the full image name, including the added timestamp.
 IE: `org/repo:ufo-[timestamp]-[git-sha]`. dockerfile\_port | Exposed port extracted from the Dockerfile.
 If the `EXPOSE` line in the Dockefile is changed, we sometimes forget to update the port in the Task Definition.
 Reference the value via this helper prevents that mistake from happening. ecr_repo(name) | Get repository uri arn by name.
-Returns first match. env_file(path) | This method takes a `.env` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format. env_vars(text) | This method takes a block of text that contains the env values in `key=value` format and converts that block of text to the proper task definition JSON format. family | The family name of the task_definition.
+Returns first match. env_file(paths=nil) | This method takes a `.env` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format.
+It is recommended to not set paths, so multiple paths and layering is automatically considered.
+See: [Env Files Layering]({% link _docs/features/env_files/layering.md %}). env_vars(text) | This method takes a block of text that contains the env values in `key=value` format and converts that block of text to the proper task definition JSON format. family | The family name of the task_definition.
 The default is `APP-ROLE-ENV`.
 IE: `demo-web-dev`. role | The role.
-IE: web, worker, clock secrets_file(path) | This method takes a `.secrets` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format.
-See: [Secrets Docs]({% link _docs/helpers/builtin/secrets.md %}) secrets_vars(text) | This method takes a block of text that contains the secrets values in `key=value` format and converts that block of text to the proper task definition JSON format.
+IE: web, worker, clock secrets_file(paths=nil) | This method takes a `.secrets` file which contains a simple key-value list of environment variables and converts the list to the proper task definition JSON format.
+See: [Secrets Docs]({% link _docs/helpers/builtin/secrets.md %}).
+It is recommended to not set paths, so multiple paths and layering is automatically considered.
+See: [Env Files Layering]({% link _docs/features/env_files/layering.md %}). secrets_vars(text) | This method takes a block of text that contains the secrets values in `key=value` format and converts that block of text to the proper task definition JSON format.
 See: [Secrets Docs]({% link _docs/helpers/builtin/secrets.md %}) ssm(name) | Get ssm value. stack_output(name) | Get stack output value.
 Note: Cannot use :APP in the expansion pattern.
 Can use :ENV though. `stack_output("vpc-:ENV.Vpc")` => `stack_output("vpc-dev.Vpc")`.